Passing the Baton: High Throughput Distributed Disk-Based Vector Search with BatANN: The Approach

 \subsection{In-Memory Head Index}

-From Zhang et. al \cite{zhang_vbase_2023}, we know that a given run of beam search can generally be divided into two distinct phases.
+From Zhang et al. \cite{zhang_vbase_2023}, we know that a given run of beam search can generally be divided into two distinct phases.
 During the first phase, the algorithm approaches the general neighborhood of the query, and during the second phase, beam search stabilizes near the neighborhood of the query.
 This means that the beam explores many portions of the graph before settling into a region near the query.
 Since we are partitioning the graph across multiple servers, the first phase is likely to involve inter-server communication.
 Similar to CoTra and DistributedANN, we employ an in-memory head-index built from a 1\% sample of the graph to determine the starting nodes of beam-search.
 This head-index is replicated across all servers (\textcircled{1} \autoref{fig:system}).

-More sophisticated approaches exist for this initial routing stage, such as building a KD-tree during index construction to guide routing at query time \cite{xuTwostageRoutingOptimized2021}.
-We choose the 1\% sampling method for its simplicity and demonstrated effectiveness in prior disk-based vector search systems \cite{wang_starling_2024, adams_distributedann_2025}, but with the assumption that the decision might need to be revisited.
-This has not been necessary.
+Although more sophisticated approaches exist for this initial routing stage, such as building a KD-tree during index construction to guide routing at query time \cite{xuTwostageRoutingOptimized2021}, we choose the 1\% sampling method for its simplicity and demonstrated effectiveness in prior disk-based vector search systems \cite{wang_starling_2024, adams_distributedann_2025}. \autoref{fig:mem_ablation} demonstrates the effectiveness of the in-memory index.
+At lower recall values, which correspond to a smaller candidate list size $L$, we observe a reduction of over 50\% in both total and inter-partition hops. $L$ correlates closely with the total number of hops.
+For smaller $L$ values (around 10–50), the in-memory index bypasses a larger proportion of the total hop count because the overall hop count is relatively low.
+Because each hop incurs both disk I/O and distance computation, we see a large increase in throughput for lower recall values when using the memory index.
+As recall increases, corresponding to $L$ values between 400 and 1600, the impact of the in-memory index on throughput diminishes.
+This occurs because the skipped hops constitute a progressively smaller fraction of the total hops required for the search.